aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/charts/data-source/create-dynamic-charts/_index.md

 ---

 {{% alert color="primary" %}}
 Dynamic (or interactive) charts have the ability to change when you change the scope of data.
 In other words, the dynamic charts can automatically reflect changes when the data source is changed.
-In order to trigger the change in the data source, one can use the filtering option of Excel Tables or use a control such as ComboBox or Dropdown list.
+In order to trigger the change in the data source, one can use the filtering option of Excel tables or use a control such as a ComboBox or a drop‑down list.

 This article demonstrates the usage of Aspose.Cells for Node.js via C++ APIs to create dynamic charts using both of the aforementioned approaches.
 {{% /alert %}}